glborres-biz/deep-learning-intro/README.md

 - Ubuntu 18.04
 - Windows 10

-## Running the course on Docker
+## Running the project on Docker

-Run this command from terminal in course directory and copy Jupyter notebook url to browser after installation.
+Run this command from terminal in project directory and copy Jupyter notebook url to browser after installation.

 ```
 docker-compose up
 ```

-## Running the course on Google Colaboratory with free GPU support
+## Running the project on Google Colaboratory with free GPU support

 Google offers a free platform to run Jupyter notebooks called Google Colaboratory.
 You need a Gmail or Google Apps email address to use it.